 Alas, Poor Scrappy: Algus/Argath comes back from the dead as Death Knight in a special battle in The War of the Lions.
-While he definitely deserves to be killed at least more than twice in one game, his last words are kind of haunting.
-He goes (back) to oblivion crying out for his mother...
-For many, this just gave people more ammo to use against him.
+While he definitely deserves to be killed at least more than twice in one game, his last words are pitiable, crying for his mother as he goes to oblivion, the only person he ever cared for.

 Tiamats, who can pelt you with repeated dosages of fire or lightning.

 Agrias Oaks for the main party.
-Helped by being one of the more developed characters who joins the party.
+Helped by being one of the most developed characters who joins the party.

 Fridge Brilliance: It's little wonder, when you think about it, why Rapha charges right at Elmdore, Celia, and Lettie at the start of That One Battle on the roof of Riovanes Castle.
 She just watched her brother get shot for trying to protect her, by the man who spent much of her upbringing brainwashing and raping her, who in turn was just tossed off the roof to his death by Elmdore's assassins thereby robbing her of any chance for revenge, so she decides to end it all running head-long at the trio and it's up to you to stop her before they gladly take her up on it.

-Good Bad Bug: There is a way to cheat the Job Point system in the PS1 version.
-Going to buy a skill, get to the point where it asks you if you want to buy this skill.
+There is a way to cheat the Job Point system in the PS1 version.
+Go buy a skill, get to the point where it asks you if you want to buy this skill.
 Then hold down the square button and press the up or down arrow to switch placement of skills.
 This may cause you to buy a skill you already own or you couldn't possibly afford.
 After backing out you will find that this has caused the game to glitch and you either have 9999JP, 0000JP which acts as an infinite, or that it has stolen away all your JP or given you a marginal amount more.
 The exact effects have been mapped out on other websites.
-Not all jobs can be glitched in this way, but you may be happy to note that most of the more expensive and time-consuming jobs can.
+Not all jobs can be glitched in this way due to not having enough skills to to roll over a page, but you may be happy to note that most of the more expensive and time-consuming jobs can.
 Have fun smiting people with Bahamutthe minute you gain the Summoner class.

 In one level of the Deep Dungeon, one of the random encounters includes a generic Male Time Mage.
 This would be unimportant except that, when killed, the Time Mage lets out the female death scream.
 If recruited (through the Mediator's "Invite"), the character has female stat growths and access to the Dancer Job, but all of their sprites are male.